fkirc/secure-network-interface-with-sgx/README.md

 This repo provides network security functionality within an Intel SGX enclave.
+The [documentation](doc/main.md) provides a short overview of the functionality.
 My [master thesis](thesis.pdf) contains technical details and background information.

 _________________________________________________________________________